Jamie Joseph: Head coach of Japan

-Jamie Joseph's first test in charge of Japan was a home game against Argentina, which saw the Japan debut 13 players in a game that was won by the Pumas 54–20.
-Joseph's first victory came a week later against Georgia in Tbilisi, winning 28–22, this was followed by a narrow loss to Wales in Cardiff - a 79th minute drop goal from Sam Davies sealing the Welsh a victory 33–30.
+Joseph's first test in charge of Japan was a home game against Argentina, which saw the Japan debut 13 players in a game that was won by the Pumas 54–20.
+Joseph's first victory came a week later against Georgia in Tbilisi, winning 28–22, this was followed by a narrow loss to Wales in Cardiff – a 79th minute drop goal from Sam Davies sealing the Welsh a victory 33–30.
 Japan's final match on their November tour saw Fiji claim a 38–25 win at a neutral venue in France.

 In May 2017, Japan sealed their twelfth consecutive Asia Rugby Championship winning all four games.
 They later went onto defeat Romania 33–21 during the June internationals.
 Despite this, Japan lost to Ireland 2–0, during their first test series since 2005, losing the first test 50–22 and the second 35–13.
 In November 2017, Joseph led his side to a single win and a draw in four games.
 They started their End-of-year series with two consecutive home losses, a 27–47 loss to a World XV side and a 30–63 loss to Australia.
 Japan's first win came against Tonga 39–6 in Toulouse, France, before going on to draw with France 23–23, which was the first time that these two nations had drawn with one another.

-During the 2018 June tests, Joseph led Japan to a 1–all series draw with Italy, winning the first test 34–17, and losing the second 25–22.
+During the 2018 June tests, Joseph led Japan to a 1-all series draw with Italy, winning the first test 34–17, and losing the second 25–22.
 The team then beat Georgia 28–0 at the Toyota Stadium.
-The 2018 November test window saw Japan come away with just a single victory - against Russia 32–27.
+The 2018 November test window saw Japan come away with just a single victory – against Russia 32–27.
 However, Japan did lead England at half time, before eventually losing 35–15.

 The start of their 2019 international season, ahead of their home World Cup, Japan won the 2019 World Rugby Pacific Nations Cup after winning all three of their games; including a win over Fiji for the first time since 2011.